frenetic-lang/frenetic/guide/NetCore-tutorial.md

 and <code>P1</code> forwards to B then <code>P1 + P2</code> makes a copy of the input packet and forwards to both A and B.

 With this in mind, let's modify the port mapper to inspect the packets both before and after the rewriting.
-To do so, we can leave the mapper component unchanged from above but add monitoring to the forwarder.
+We can leave the mapper component unchanged and add monitoring to the forwarder.
 ```
 ...
 let before = if inPort = 1 then monitorPackets("BEFORE")
 let after = if inPort = 1 then monitorPackets("AFTER")

 let forwarder =